UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 of quotations.

-We’ve been mostly using single quotations for strings up until this point but you enclosed them with different types of quotation.
+We’ve been mostly using single quotations for strings up until this point but you can enclose them with different types of quotation marks, as shown here.

 ---